Saving and spending money

-Eberhard and Musk had been discussing some design questions for the car for years, but overall, they had got along very well.
-Neither of them could stand stupid people, and they certainly shared many visions of battery technology and their importance to the world.
-However, the costs of the roadster determined by Watkins were too much for their relationship.
+Eberhard and Musk had argued for many years about some design issues for the car, but overall, they had gotten along well.
+Neither of them could endure stupid people, and they certainly shared many visions of battery technology and its importance to the world.
+Watkins' estimated costs for the roadster were too much for their relationship.

-For Musk, it looked as if Eberhard had made serious management mistakes by raising the cost of the parts so high.
-Then, in Musk's eyes, he had tried to conceal the difficult situation in front of the board, which was in principle fraud against the company.
-On the way to a speech before the Motor Press Guild in Los Angeles, Eberhard received a call from Musk.
-In a brief, unsuccessful conversation he learned that he would be replaced as CEO.
+For Musk it looked like Eberhard had made some serious management mistakes by making the parts cost so high.
+Then, in Musk's eyes, he'd tried to hide the difficult situation from the board, which was basically fraud against the company.
+Eberhard received a phone call from Musk on his way to a speech at the Motor Press Guild in Los Angeles.
+In a short, unpleasant conversation he learned that he would be replaced as CEO.

 In August 2007, the Tesla board removed Eberhard as CEO and made him president of technology, but that only compounded the problems.
 "Martin was so bitter and disturbing," says Straubel.
 "I remember walking around the office and spreading dissatisfaction as we tried to get the car done, the money was running out and everything was on the cutting edge."
 In Eberhard's eyes, other people at Tesla had blamed him for weak financial software which made it difficult to accurately capture costs.

 The problems are increasing

 He also believed that Watkins was worse than she actually was.
 Silicon Valley startups see chaos as normal operating mode.
 "Valor was more used to older companies," says Eberhard.
 "They found a mess and could not do anything with it.
 But it was just the typical chaos of a start-up.
 "Besides, Eberhard had already asked the board to replace him as CEO and find someone with more production experience.